-We will help coordinate all of the medications your child will need to take once you are discharged from the hospital.
-We also help our patients' primary care physicians understand the special health care needs of post-transplant patients to ensure continuity of care.
+The transplant coordinator arranges follow-up clinic visits, lab work and biopsies and helps with other needs.
+We help coordinate all of the medications your child will need and help our patients' primary care physicians understand the special health care needs of post-transplant patients to ensure continuity of care.

 Our team helps the family and the patient become comfortable and confident with the medications and self-care that are needed after a heart transplant.
 Outpatient visits at Johns Hopkins All Children’s Hospital take place frequently at first and gradually transition to just a few visits per year.
 The goal is for our transplant patients to become healthy and independent adults.